vaughany/moodle-block_searchthiscourse/readme.md

 ### Does not yet search through these *core* Moodle areas:

-* User description / custom fields
+* User descriptions / custom fields

 ### Searches through these *third-party* plugins: